trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > See [Nginx Internals](https://www.slideshare.net/joshzhu/nginx-internals) presentation as a lot of great stuff about the internals of the NGINX.

 NGINX does not fork a process or thread per connection (like Apache) so memory usage is very conservative and extremely efficient in the vast majority of cases.
-NGINX is a faster and consumes less memory than Apache.
+NGINX is a faster and consumes less memory than Apache and performs very well under load.
 It is also very friendly for CPU because there's no ongoing create-destroy pattern for processes or threads.

 Finally and in summary: